 At Cleveland Orthodontics, we get asked a lot of questions by mums, dads and teenagers.
 Some are about braces, some are about general “toothy” things.

 This blog is a round-up of shorter posts that answer some of the most common ones that get put to us.
-They are available to see on the FAQ section of our website.

 So what happens if your child knocks out a front tooth?
 Would you know what to do?